 If you want the Free RSI pdf trading strategy guide to this Strategy tap here and we will give it to you for FREE.

 We developed an indicator that uses this strategy and provides you with simple entires and exit points.
 This strategy identifies a break of a trend and take advantage of the movement in the opposite direction.
 (Kind of like our Trend Breaker Strategy).
 In this article, I am going to be showing you a simple trading strategy using the RSI indicator.
 You are going to benefit from this strategy by learning to trade divergence and find a low-risk way to sell near the top or buy near the bottom of a trend.

 What is RSI?

 RSI Trading Indicator Used for Strategy

 I could explain this whole process to you.
 However, I will spare you the details.
 I just wanted to share this with the mathematicians that are reading this who enjoy seeing equations.
 You can do a quick google search if you would like to learn more about this.

 Forex Trading Indicator Settings

 The default settings for this indicator is a smoothing period of 14.
 We are going to change that setting to 8.
 Make sure you turn this setting before you jump into this strategy.
-The reason I like 8 rather than 14, is that the RSI will be much more responsive for us which is very important when are looking for overbought or oversold price areas.
+The reason I like eight rather than 14, is that the RSI will be much more responsive to us which is very important when are looking for overbought or oversold price areas.
 Also go ahead into the RSI setting and change the lines in the indicator to 80, 20.
 You will learn more about this later.

 How to Trade with the RSI Trading Indicator